 If you’re one of the more than 30 million people who have diabetes in the United States, you need to take extra precautions when it comes to safeguarding your vision.
-At Retina Specialists of Colorado, Dr. Ross Chod works with his diabetic patients in Aurora, Colorado, to prevent and treat diabetic retinopathy, which affects almost 7.7 million Americans.
+At Retina Specialists of Colorado, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz work with their diabetic patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO, to prevent and treat diabetic retinopathy, which affects almost 7.7 million Americans.
 For vigilant diabetic eye care, call the office or request an appointment using the online booking tool.

 Diabetes is a disease that affects the level of glucose (sugar) in your blood.
 If glucose levels are consistently too high over time, it can cause extensive damage in the blood vessels throughout your body, including the ones found in your retina, leading to diabetic retinopathy.